mood-agency/testeador/readme.md

 #Testeador
-##Automatic tests to ensure that your site is ready to launch in PHP!.
+##A PHP Script to do Automatic tests to ensure that your site is ready to launch!.

 ###This are the tests: